FAQ and Whole Children Policies

 Take two or more regularly priced classes and get a 15 percent discount (excludes DDS-reduced price and grant-funded classes).

 There are limited scholarships available to income-eligible families.
 Please see front office staff to fill out the forms for scholarship money.

-Many families are able to get classes paid for by their school district, the Department of Developmental Services, or other agency.
-For more information, talk to Donna Kushi in Family Empowerment.
+Many families are able to get classes paid for by their school district, the Department of Developmental Services, or other agencies.
+For more information, talk to Michelle Mendes in Family Empowerment at 413-585-8010.

 It is Whole Children's aim to make our space safe for all children/adults.
 Therefore it is our policy to make all common space at 11 Village Hill Rd. free of peanuts and tree nuts.
 We also understand that some students may not have flexibility in what they eat for lunch or snack.
 Therefore we have one conference room designated as a "nuts allowed" space for students who eat nut products.